mohammadaliawan/RB130/2nd_pass/Testing/notes_testing.md

 - RSpec has a syntax that reads more like natural english

 ### What is a Test Suite?
 It is the entire set of tests that accompanies your program or application.
 You can thik of this as ll the tests for a project

 ### What is a Test?
+A situation or context in which tests are run.
+A test can contain multiple assertions

+### What is an assertion?
+This is the actual verification step to confirm that the data returned by your program or application is indeed what is expected.
+You make one or more assertions within a test.

+### A